 The Company is a public limited company limited by shares, incorporated pursuant to the laws of England and Wales.
 The registered office is 3rd Floor, 1 Ashley Road, Altrincham, Cheshire, WA14 2DT.
-These financial statements are from incorporation on 26 October 2020 to 31 December 2021.
+These financial statements cover the 52 weeks ended 31 December 2022.
+The comparative period covers the period from incorporation, 26 October 2020, to 31 December 2021.